wilsonmar/gapi-node/README.md

 For more secure processing:

 1. Spin up a node.js server (locally or on Heroku or nodejitsu, etc.).
-2. Sign into the Google Developer Console and define, then activate a project
+2. Sign into the [Google Developer Console](#Get_service_account) to define, then activate a project.
-3. From the Google Developer Console download the .p12 file for the user who will own short URL data generated
+3. From the Google Developer Console download the .p12 file for the user who will own short URL data generated.
-4. Within a developer terminal, convert the .p12 file to a .pem file using the generic "notasecret" password
+4. Within a developer terminal, convert the .p12 file to a .pem file using the generic "notasecret" password.
-5. Upload the service account and .pem file to your custom server
+5. Upload the service account and .pem file to your custom server.
-6. Code node.js to receive requests from a client (such as the demo client)
+6. Code node.js to receive requests from a client (such as the demo client).
 7. Make requests to Google servers by calling Google library functions with the service account address and .pem file.
 8. Forward responses back from the Google API servers to the client.

-Additionally, custom servers may want to (reduntantly) obtain data from Google in order to have more flexiblity of presentation (with other data Google does not have) and to ensure that all data are under house control.
+Additionally, custom servers may want to [(reduntantly) obtain data from Google](#Why_capture_data) in order to have more flexiblity of presentation (with other data Google does not have) and to ensure that all data are under house control.